What is the Disability Access Fund (DAF)?

 - All early years providers who are eligible to receive funding for the 3- and 4-year-old early education entitlement are also eligible to receive the DAF.

-To claim the funding Early Years providers have been given details of how to upload the completed form (available from the download section of this page) with a copy of the child’s DLA Award letter and submit this to the EY team via the secure file transfer website.
+To claim the funding Early Years providers have been given details of how to upload the completed form (available from the download section of this page) with a copy of the child’s DLA (Disability Living Allowance) Award letter and submit this to the Early Years team by secure file transfer website.

 If providers already have a parent declaration form which includes the DAF then they can upload that instead of the attached form.

 Early Years providers who would like more information on how to access this funding should contact Early Years - Finance and Administration.